Skip to content

 Step 2: Validate email passcode

 Validate the email OTP entered by the user using a validation request like the one below.
 Once validated, the email address will be added to the user profile and marked as verified.
-Since this flow is intended for existing users that are logged in, the user won't be authenticated (or created) and no tokens will be returned.
+The user won't be authenticated (or created) and no tokens will be returned.

 curl -i -X POST \